foundry-rs/book/src/spark/cheatcodes.md

 ## Cheatcodes

 Most of the time, simply testing your smart contracts outputs isn't enough.
-To manipulate the state of the blockchain, as well as test for specific reverts and events, Foundry is shipped with a set of cheatcodes.
+To manipulate the state of the blockchain, as well as test for specific reverts and events, Foxar is shipped with a set of cheatcodes.

 Cheatcodes allow you to change the block number, your identity, and more.
 They are invoked by calling specific functions on a specially designated address: `0x7109709ECfa91a80626fF3989D68f67F5b1DD12D`.

-You can access cheatcodes easily via the `vm` instance available in Forge Standard Library's `Test` contract.
-Forge Standard Library is explained in greater detail in the following [section](./forge-std.md).
+You can access cheatcodes easily via the `vm` instance available in Spark Standard Library's `Test` contract.
+Spark Standard Library is explained in greater detail in the following [section](./spark-std.md).

 Let's write a test for a smart contract that is only callable by its owner.